OntimizeWeb/ontimize-web-templates/templates/dashboard/02-dashboard/README.md

 <br/>

-8. Configure the pipe in your `app.module.ts` or in your `shared.module.ts`, in case you have it, adding the next lines.
+8. Configure the pipe in your `shared.module.ts` adding the next lines.

 <br/>